 What's the best lesson you've learned about money?
-29 life lessons about money from a 10-year personal finance blogger.
+29 life lessons about money from an 11-year personal finance blogger.

 I was once asked, “what's the best lesson you've learned about money?”

 Well…I couldn't give just one.

 After that question, I was inspired to travel through the wormhole of my 20s for an hour or two.

 It turns out that many of the things that I know to be true and practice in my finances today have their roots in very specific life lessons about money I had to go through during that critical (and mostly fun) decade.

 Having firmly established my foothold as a 30-something (edging closer to the 40-something category everyday), I can confidently comb through that decade and give it the kind of recap that it deserves.

 What's the Best Lesson You've Learned about Money?

 There's absolutely no way I can choose just one.
 Just look at the money life lessons below, and you'll see what I mean.
 All 29 are important!